intel-lab-lkp/linux/Documentation/admin-guide/bcache.rst

 btree_cache_max_chain
   Longest chain in the btree node cache's hash table

+bypass_tracking_alloc_fails
+  Counts instances where memory allocation for bypass write tracking failed.
+When this occurs, a bypass write proceeds untracked.

 cache_read_races
   Counts instances where while data was being read from the cache, the bucket